Situated Agentic Intelligence

 Visit TMHRPL bridges machine learning, computer vision, and robotics to create autonomous systems that perceive and act in the physical world.
 Faculty expertise includes dexterous manipulation, geometric robot learning, human-robot interaction, formal methods, and autonomous navigation.
 RPL leads perception and control research in SAInt.

-Visit RPLSAInt welcomes collaborations with care facilities, patient advocacy organizations, industrial partners, and international research groups.
+Visit the Kitchen Companion projectSAInt welcomes collaborations with care facilities, patient advocacy organizations, industrial partners, and international research groups.
 We are also recruiting PhD students and postdocs.